Hydrodynamics of pulsating active liquids: Introduction

 Beyond the obvious connections to continuum mechanics descriptions of tissues mentioned above, our work belongs to the broad class of continuum models of reaction-diffusion systems~\cite{Aranson2002, LINDNER2004321} which encompass oscillatory behaviour~\cite{ALIEV1996293, GANI201630, FN-review}, as well as instabilities of coupled conserved and non-conserved fields~\cite{Sakaguchi-Maeyama, tirtha-oscillator}.
 Previous works have indeed reported the emergence of pacemakers and travelling waves in excitable media~\cite{Cross_Greenside_2009, hohenberg-review, Sakaguchi-Maeyama}.
 The uniqueness of our theory, however, lies in its phenomenology of synchronized propagating density and phase waves, as well as spontaneous emergence of a dynamically arrested state.

 The paper is organized as follows.
 In Sec.~\ref{sec:model}, we motivate and present our model of pulsating active liquids.
-We postulate a hydrodynamic theory from phenomenological and mechanical considerations, and we argue that it embodies the coarse-grained dynamics of a broad class of particle-based models.
-In Sec.~\ref{sec:patterns}, we then report the emergence of pulsating waves and detail the corresponding phenomenology, along with the phase diagram obtained from numerical simulations.
+We postulate a hydrodynamic theory from phenomenological and mechanical considerations, report the emergence of propagating waves, and detail the corresponding phenomenology.
 We discuss the linear stability analysis in Sec.~\ref{sec:linear-stability}, including the role of fluctuations, which leads to analytical predictions for the phase boundaries.
+In Sec.~\ref{app:append-coarse-graining}, we argue that our hydrodynamic model embodies the coarse-grained dynamics of a broad class of particle-based models.
 Finally, we present our main conclusions and future perspectives in Sec.~\ref{sec:summ}.